March 2026 — Overview for the Month

 Here and there in the stark March landscape, a few plants and trees are beginning to give evidence of the new life that winter’s frost and chill had concealed from our eyes.
 The Church’s vibrant new life has been obscured, too, by the austerity of the penitential season of Lent.
 But that life is indisputable, and it will burgeon forth on Easter as Christ coming forth from his tomb!

 At the beginning of this month we will embark on our journey to the cross by receiving ashes and donning the purple of penance.
-We will continue our journey to the cross with our acts of penitence.
+During this month our journey to the cross with our acts of penitence.
 We will reflect on our mortality (Remember man thou art dust) and the shortness of life (and to dust thou shall return).
 We will heed the call, Now is the acceptable time, now is “the day of salvation (2 Corinthians 6:2).”
 Just like Our Lord's earthly life every moment of our lives is leading up to the last moment—when for eternity we will either go to God or suffer the fires of hell.

 The Solemnity of the Annunciation bravely appears during Lent; a pure white flower in the purple Lenten landscape.
 It seems to be, at first glance, a Christmas feast, but upon reflection we grasp that the feast is intimately linked to the Paschal mystery.
 For what Christ inaugurated at His Incarnation in accepting to offer himself for the human race, he will complete in his sacrifice on the cross.